 |•||•||Judicial rarely||117 days||21 days||365 days*||Trustee|

-Court foreclosures only occur if a lender desires a deficiency judgment.
-This process gives a borrower up to one year to redeem the property after the foreclosure sale.
-It is recommended that the borrower find a way to resolve it, or get some foreclosure assistance.
+Judicial foreclosures occur only in situations where the lender desires to sue for a deficiency judgment.
+Additionally, in the case of judicial foreclosure, the borrower has up to one year to redeem the property (pay off all monies owed including penalties and fines) after the property has been sold at a foreclosure auction.
+It is recommended that the borrower find a way to resolve the situation, or find some foreclosure assistance.

-In almost all cases, foreclosures are handled out of court.
-The process begins when a lender files a notice of default with the county recorder identifying the default amount and the date the borrower must pay off the default.
-The notice is mailed to the borrower and other affected parties.
+The great majority of foreclosures in California are handled out of court (non-judicially).
+The process begins when a lender files a Notice of Default (NOD) with the county recorder’s office identifying the amount of the borrower’s default and the date by which the borrower must pay off the amount owed.
+The NOD is mailed to the borrower and all other interested parties.

 Up to five business days before the trustee sale, the borrower may pay off the default plus any applicable costs of foreclosure and stop foreclosure.
 Three months after the notice of default is filed, the lender can schedule a trustee’s sale of the property.